JoshOrndorff/Grants-Program/applications/tuxedo_parachain.md

   fn validate(transaction: Transaction, input: Input) -> bool;
 }
 ```

-This grant does not strive to create the entire rich ecosystem of Tuxedo pieces that we hope to eventually be developed on top of Tuxedo.
-Rather it strives to create the core of the Tuxedo system and a few of the most important and exemplary pieces.
-Specifically, we strive to develop the analogs to FRAME Executive, FRAME System, Pallet Balances, and Pallet Transaction Payment.

 ### Ecosystem Fit

 Tuxedo is a framework for writing Substrate runtimes.
 Substrate is the toolkit for building virtually all parachain nodes as well as many standalone blockchains.
 As such, Tuxedo provides a richer set of options to runtime developers, and hopes to attract teams to the Substrate / Polkadot ecosystem who may have otherwise gone elsewhere.